Diontae Johnson Player Prop Bets for NFL Week 18 | Pittsburgh vs. Baltimore 1/9/2022

 Matchup vs. Baltimore

-- Johnson's 47.6 receiving yards per game in his five matchups against the Ravens are 25.9 fewer than his over/under for Sunday's game.
+- In his five matchups against the Ravens, Johnson's 47.6 receiving yards average is 25.9 less than his over/under for Sunday's game (73.5).

-- Johnson, in five matchups, had a touchdown catch once.
-And he had multiple TDs in that game.
+- Johnson has caught a touchdown pass versus the Ravens once, and had multiple TDs in that game.

-- The 296.4 passing yards the Ravens yield per game makes them the NFL's worst pass defense this season.
+- The 296.4 yards per game the Ravens are giving up through the air makes them the NFL's worst pass defense.

-- The Ravens' defense is 30th in the NFL, allowing 1.9 passing touchdowns per game.
+- At 1.9 passing TDs conceded per game, the Ravens defense is ranked 30th in the NFL.

 Recent Performances

-- In last week's game against the Browns, Johnson was targeted 15 times and racked up eight catches for 31 yards and scored one touchdown.
+- Against the Browns last week, Johnson was targeted 15 times and totaled 31 yards on eight receptions while scoring one touchdown.

-- Johnson put up 120 yards (on 19 catches) with two touchdowns over his last three outings.
-He was targeted 29 times, and averaged 40.0 yards per game.
+- Johnson has put up 120 yards over his last three games (40.0 per game) with two touchdowns, hauling in 19 passes on 29 targets.

 Johnson's Pittsburgh Teammates